|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 CONTROL SYSTEM DETAILS:

 If there is a step increase in reactor reactivity the fuel rod temperature increases almost instantly.
 However, the temperature of the surrounding liquid sodium may take more than a second to respond.
 Hence there is a small transportation delay between an increase in reactivity and the corresponding liquid sodium thermal expansion.
-To avoid reactor power oscillations it is important to keep this transportation delay to under 3 seconds to allow stable reactor power control with delayed neutrons which themselves have a 3 second delay.
+To avoid reactor power oscillations it is important to keep this transportation delay to under 3 seconds to allow stable reactor power control with delayed neutrons which themselves have an average 3 second delay.

 The mobile fuel bundle insertion rate is limited to prevent the reactor going critical on prompt neutrons before liquid sodium thermal expansion has had time to respond to the increased reactor power level.
 The mobile fuel bundle must not be inserted so far that thermal expansion of the liquid sodium cannot stop the fission chain reaction at an acceptable liquid sodium temperature.

 The indicator tube height sensor must have good resolution with negligible hysterisis.
-The corresponding fuel bundle power is immediately indicated by the strength of the gamma / neutron radiation propagating up the hollow portion of that indicator tube.
+The corresponding mobile fuel bundle power is immediately indicated by the strength of the gamma / neutron radiation propagating up the hollow portion of that bundle's indicator tube.
 The fuel bundle liquid sodium discharge temperature should respond to a change in gamma /neutron flux with some time lag.
-If either a fuel bundle gamma / neutron signal or a fuel bundle discharge temperature is too large the active fuel bundle control portion insertion must be immediately reduced.
+If either a fuel bundle gamma / neutron signal or a fuel bundle discharge temperature is too large the mobile fuel bundle insertion must be immediately reduced.
 Sustained failure of the fuel bundle discharge temperature to track either the gamma / neutron signal or the indicator tube height indicates an equipment problem.
 That mobile fuel bundle should be withdrawn and locked out of service until the cause of the problem is determined and rectified.

 The actuator valves normally used for position control of each mobile fuel bundle have three states: add high pressure hydraulic sodium via a small orifice, close, and drain hydraulic sodium via a small orifice.
 Most of the time these actuator valves should be in the closed state.
 If an actuator valve spends too much time in the add sodium state it may indicate an actuator piston ring leak or a drain port seal failure.
 If the drain valve keeps reopenning it may indicate a fill port seal leak.

 In addition to the orifice restricted actuator control valves for each active fuel bundle there is a full port shutdown valve which can rapidly drain liquid sodium from the hydraulic actuator causing a rapid reactor cold shutdown.
-On loss of argon pressure gravity operation of this full port valve causes an immediate fuel bundle shutdown.
+On loss of argon control pressure gravity operation of this full port valve causes an immediate fuel bundle shutdown.

 FUEL BUNDLE SAFETY ENGINEERING: